mwmiller/baobab_ex/README.md

 # Baobab

-A pure Elixir implementation of [Bamboo](https://github.com/AljoschaMeyer/bamboo) append-only log.
+An Elixir implementation of [Bamboo](https://github.com/AljoschaMeyer/bamboo) append-only log.

 It stores entries and identities in a filesystem spool.